KWB-R/pFromGrADS/README.md

 The script contains function 'pFromGrADS', which takes as input multiple (one per time step) single-level GrADS data sets (`*.grd`), uses R's `readBin` to read the binary data and `extract` s (using R's `raster` package) the precipitation values at user-defined coordinates (contained in file 'coords.txt').
 Results are written out in the form of a text file containing the time points ('dateTime' column) and their corresponding rainfall depths for all user-given points in the coordinates file.
 The timestamps in the dateTime column of the output text file are based on the GrADS file names (see below).
 The function can return a list (if `returnRasterList = TRUE`) containing all the generated rasters (one per time step, not recommended for very large datasets).

 The function takes as parameters:
-- ´coordFile´  = text file containing the coordinates (columns: lat, lon) and names (colum: label) of the points where rainfall depths are to be extracted from the GrADS data
+- `coordFile`  = text file containing the coordinates (columns: lat, lon) and names (colum: label) of the points where rainfall depths are to be extracted from the GrADS data
-- ´gridsPath´ = path to the GrADS data
+- `gridsPath` = path to the GrADS data
-- ´outFile´ = output file with path
+- `outFile` = output file with path
-- ´recordSize´ = number of bytes in one record
+- `recordSize` = number of bytes in one record
-- ´bbox´ = 'bounding box', that is, x and y coordinates of the vertices of the GrADS data's enclosing rectangle.
+- `bbox` = 'bounding box', that is, x and y coordinates of the vertices of the GrADS data's enclosing rectangle.
 This is simply a vector of the form xmin=\<value\>, xmax=\<value\>, ymin=\<value\>, ymax=\<value\>)
-- ´nx´ = number of columns of GrADS data set
+- `nx` = number of columns of GrADS data set
-- ´ny´ = number of rows of GrADS data set
+- `ny` = number of rows of GrADS data set
-- ´naValue´ = NA identifier in GrADS data set
+- `naValue` = NA identifier in GrADS data set
-- ´p4str´ = proj4 string of GrADS data set's coordinate reference system
+- `p4str` = proj4 string of GrADS data set's coordinate reference system
-- ´dateTimeSep´ = character preceeding the time stamp in the GrADS file name.
+- `dateTimeSep` = character preceeding the time stamp in the GrADS file name.
 For instance, in a file named 'xxxxxx.xxxxx_xxxx-2020070610.grd', dateTime would be 2020070610.
 This string is copied without modifications into the corresponding row of the output file's dateTime column.
-- ´returnRasterList´ = if TRUE, returns a list containing all generated raster objects
+- `returnRasterList` = if TRUE, returns a list containing all generated raster objects

 ## Example application